johnnyhjohn/johnnyhjohn/README.md

-I'm a web developer who loves learning new technologies and create new stuffs.
+I'm a fullstack developer who loves learning new technologies and create new stuffs.

-- :round_pushpin: Amsterdam - The Netherlands.
-- Salesforce, JavaScript, PHP and all front end bundle.
+My main skills are Salesforce development (Apex, Lightning), JavaScript (Node.js and frontend frameworks) and frontend fun stuffs (css animations, three.js) to bring creativity to our web.

 #### You can connect to me on: